 I’ll extend the region to the fifth bar, which essentially makes the section four bars in the 4/4 time signature.

-From here, you can go down into the Piano Roll and begin adding in the notes that you want using the (Command) and Point function.
+From here, you can go down into the Piano Roll and begin adding in the notes that you want using the (Command) and Point function (more on the piano roll in my guide).

 Useful Tip: If you run the cursor alongside the left-hand side of the Piano Roll, the keys, you can quickly find the key that corresponds to the sound that you want, without actually going through the MIDI keyboard.